 Statistics on fires and fire responses (other than arson), as well as the Fire Log, are managed by the NMSU Fire and Emergency Services Department.
-This Department publishes the Annual Fire Safety Report, which is available online at https://fire.nmsu.edu/wp-content/uploads/sites/45/2020/07/Clery-Report-2020.pdf.
+This Department also publishes the Annual Fire Safety Report, which is distributed with the Annual Security Report and available online at https://fire.nmsu.edu/annual-reports/.